margolisj/go-supreme/readme.md

 * Failed - Massive amount of user error, set up almost all of the item incorrectly

 ### 10/6/18
-* Test queueing properly
+* Test queuing properly
 * Run more versions:
   * Find beta testers
   * Run at parents and locally
-  * Test on google cloud
+  * Test on Google cloud

 ## Libraries and Code Examples